randomir/envie/docs/intro.rst

 or, if you prefer keeping it user-local, or just trying it out from the source without installing, please take a look at :ref:`setup-install` instructions.

-After installing, configuration is recommended, but *not* required.
-At bare minimum, grant yourself at least the bash completion and better experience by registering Envie (sourcing in your ``.bashrc``).
+After installing, configuring is recommended, *but not required*.
+You can run a quick interactive config with:

 .. code-block:: bash

     # short step-by-step interactive configuration
     envie config

+At bare minimum, grant yourself at least bash completions and better experience by :ref:`registering Envie <minimum-config>` (sourcing it in your ``.bashrc``).
 For details, see :ref:`setup-config`.

 After Envie is configured, open a new shell, or simply source your ``.bashrc``: